gabekramirez/Game-Dev-Club-Club-Bot/README.md

 ### 4. If Git says "failed to push some refs"

-Your local branch is behind the version on GitHub.
-Update it, then push
+This means that your local branch is behind the version on GitHub

-again:
+Update it, then push again:
 ```shell
 git pull --rebase
 git push